|Style||Fully Escorted & Guided

 To make a reservation, we only require a per-person deposit payment, which you can pay with your credit card.
 This non-refundable deposit will be applied towards the cost of your package.
 You can pay the balance due later by credit card, check or money order.
 Your final payment is due 75 days prior to departure, or within 72 hours of booking, whichever is later.

 Day 2: Shanghai.
 Arrive today in Shanghai, China's most modern city, often called "Paris of the East."
-Transfer to your centrally located hotel for check-in.
-Then, visit one of Shanghai's oldest attractions, the Yu Garden.
-Time permitting, indulge in some silk shopping after lunch.
+Transfer to your centrally-located hotel for check-in.
 Accommodations: Jin Jiang Hotel.
-Lunch provided.

 Day 4: Shanghai.
 Spend a final day at leisure in Shanghai.
 Breakfast provided.